tensorflow/kfac/docs/index.md

 Kronecker factored approximate curvature

 **K-FAC in TensorFlow** is an implementation of K-FAC, an approximate second-order optimization method, in TensorFlow.
-When applied to feedforward and convolutional neural networks, K-FAC can converge much faster (`>3.5x`) and with fewer iterations (`>14x`) than SGD with Momentum.
+K-FAC can converge much faster than SGD or Adam on certain neural network architectures (especially when using larger batch sizes), but may be closer in performance on other architectures (such as ResNets).

 ## Table of Contents